Bootstrap Case Family Services Directory

 Overview: Children access teaching learning in a separate classroom when required, to follow the National Curriculum at their pace and the level at which they are working at.
 Children within the provision can and still access mainstream lessons as and when is appropriate for them.

-Overview: Children have a primary need of SLCN (speech, language and communication need) and a diagnosis of developmental language disorder, linked to speech, expressive or receptive language.
+Overview: Worsbrough Common Resource Provision is a 16-place provision for pupils with significant speech and language difficulties in the form of 'Developmental Language Disorder'.
+Some pupils who access this unit may also have a hearing loss.
+Children have a primary need of SLCN (Speech, Language & Communication Need) with a diagnosis or working diagnosis of Developmental Language Disorder, linked to speech, expressive or receptive language.
+Some pupils may also have a significant hearing loss which has impacted on their speech and language skills and would benefit from using British Sign Language (BSL).
 This will be the child’s biggest barrier to learning at the time.
 The child’s cognitive ability will be broadly in line with their typical age, as assessed by an Educational Psychologist.

 Primary needs: Communication and Interaction / Autism Spectrum Disorder